What to look out for when buying a house – Wiring Types

 We understand that buying a house can be daunting, and there are so many things to consider when putting in an offer.
 This is why we have put together our list of defects for you to identify.
 Today we look at different wiring types.

-Wiring types have evolved over the years, as have ‘protective devices’, which we all know as switchboards.
-The load we are putting on both wiring and switchboards has increased dramatically over tie with the increased level of technology being used in homes today.
+The types of house wiring have evolved over the years, as have protective devices.
+We know of these as switchboards.
+The load we are putting on both wiring and switchboards has increased dramatically.
+FThis is from the increased level of technology being used in homes today.

-A lot of the wiring and switchboards in properties these days are old and non-compliant.
+A lot of house wiring types and switchboards in properties these days are old and non-compliant.
 It is possible that if the property has old wiring or an old switchboard that is deemed unsafe, and required upgrades to allow additional electrical points or additional services such as heat pumps.

 It is also important to note that an insurance company may decline to insure your property if the wiring is too old and not fit for purpose.
-The two most common wiring types that aren’t covered by insurance are Vulcanised Indian Rubber (VIR) and Tough Rubber Sheath (TRS).
+The two most common old house wiring types that are not covered by insurance are Vulcanised Indian Rubber (VIR) and Tough Rubber Sheath (TRS).
 We will talk about why further on in this article.